-Edging keeps soil, plants and patio materials within bounds; and presents a finished look; and provides structure.
+Edging keeps soil, plants and patio materials within bounds, presents a finished look and provides structure.
 Take the time to install edging properly.
 The edging can be bricks placed on edge, lumber or preformed plastic or metal.
 Edging can be added before or after laying the bricks.

 Choose the location of your patio.
 Square the patio.
 Drive stakes into the ground approximately 1 foot past the proposed patio length and width in each corner.
 Center the stakes on the left and right edge marks for the patio.

 Before beginning any excavation, check for underground utilities.
 Call the North America One Call Referral Service at 1-888-258-0808 (or just dial 811) for a national directory of utility companies.

 Stretch mason's cord from each corner to the next, tying it to each stake in a crisscross shape.

 Dig the patio 7 inches deep.
 To promote water run-off, the patio needs a slight slope.
 One-quarter inch of drop per foot of length is usually sufficient.
 Determine which direction you want the water to drain.
 Then tie mason's cord to the high-side stake, and run the string across the area and tie it to the stake on the opposite side.
 Use a line level to check for level between the first and second boards.
 The bubble in the level should read slightly toward the high side of the pad.
 Adjust the stakes as needed.

 Use a measuring tape to periodically check the depth of the patio.